This is a collection of resources for employers of student workers.

 Arizona State University is an affirmative action/equal opportunity institution and makes this service available only to employers who advertise, interview, and hire accordingly.
 Jobs may not require students to invest, purchase supplies, or pay a fee as a condition of employment.
 We will not advertise jobs for third party employers, employment agencies, or job opportunities in private residences.

 - Processing of new student hires will require Kenexa/Brassring access.
 For additional information, go to https://cfo.asu.edu/hr-recruitment .

 - Off-campus FWS agencies:

 Student Employment offers a wide range of positions, which require different degrees of skill or experience.
-The student wage scale starts at $7.90/hour and should not exceed $50.00/hour.
+The student wage scale starts at $13.85/hour and pay rates should not exceed $50.00/hour.
 Four wage levels with different pay ranges have been provided below.
 Federal Work-Study and Hourly employment share the same wage levels and pay ranges.
-Wage placement must be in relation to type of duties performed and in consideration of other student worker wage rates in similar jobs.
+Wage placement must be in relation to the type of duties performed and in consideration of other student worker wage rates in similar jobs.